 He paused, expecting the pastor to compliment him on his great success.
 The pastor, however, placing one hand on the man’s shoulder and pointing heavenward with the other, simply said, “How much do you have in that direction?”
 The man stared blankly for a moment, then hung his head and confessed, “I never thought of that.”

 What if you heard those words: “Today, you will die.”
 Are you ready for that?
 Will you be able to give an account for the way you’ve raised or are raising your family?
-Can you give an account for what you’re doing with your talents and abilities?
+Can you give an account of what you’re doing with your talents and abilities?
 What about giving an account for the way you’re spending your time and energy?
 How about giving an account for what you’ve done with the money and wealth that God has blessed you with?
-Are you ready to give an account for the way you’re using your body and managing your appetites?
+Are you ready to give an account of the way you’re using your body and managing your appetites?

-Some day, there’s going to be a knock at your life’s door.
+Someday, there’s going to be a knock at your life’s door.
 Death will be waiting outside.
 The music will suddenly stop.
 The frantic whirling of the dancers will cease.
 And you and I must answer the door.
-Soon thereafter, what we did with the gift of life will be required of us, (Hebrews 9:27)
+Soon thereafter, what we did with the gift of life will be required of us, (Hebrews 9:27).

 When God entered, the rich fool realized that there was one thing he did not prepare.
 He made an excellent plan to store his crop, made a good plan to save up for the future, he made a plan to enjoy himself.
 In fact, he has done many things well but he did not prepare for his own soul.
 Death was not in his planning book.
 A person does not know when his or her time is coming.
 You can avoid being one of those people who lost their souls by, (I) Admitting to God that you are a sinner, (Romans 3:10;23); (II) Believing that Jesus died for your sins, (1 Peter 3:18); (III) Committing your life to Him as Savior and Lord, (Romans 10:9).